The West should unapologetically stand with those facing persecution for being Christian.

 With the UN Human Right’s Council currently in session, the world now has an invaluable opportunity to take a stand.
 To declare with one voice that cases such as that of Miriam Ibrahim cannot and will not be tolerated.
 That in a world where hope seems at such a premium, to deny people the chance to pursue their faith will be met with stiff actions from the international community – not just words.

 Let us stand together as one and make clear that we in the West and other democratic nations stand shoulder to shoulder with those facing death for their faith and that we will not stay quiet.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.